vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

      - Manual Actions + System Commands
      - Integrations with tools and apps
      - Pain Points + Opportunities
    - Identify one or more thin slices.
-Pick out a set of events that represents an end-to-end path through the process.
-Usually you will start with a simplified version of the `golden path` and add more slices as you choose to tackle more complexity and more outcomes.
+Try to identify a simplified end-to-end process that can provide the most value.

 ## Related Practices:
 ### EventStorming